Ruslan1abramov/unix_shell/README.md

 # Welcome to my Unix shell!

 Hi!
-This is a simple implimention of a unix shell that was done gor my school project.
+This is a simple implementation of a UNIX shell that was done for my school project.

 ## Supported commands